Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 Why Can’t I Blow My Nose During Nasal Inflammation?

 Inflammation causes swelling of the mucous membranes inside your nose, narrowing the airways.
-This swelling reduces airflow and increases resistance, making it challenging to clear mucus by blowing your nose.
+This swelling reduces airflow and increases resistance, making it more challenging to clear mucus by blowing your nose.

 Why Can’t I Blow My Nose if My Nasal Passages Are Blocked?